brentlintner/mako/README.md

 I currently use this as a personal install script to quickly setup a consistent GNU/Linux look and feel alongside my [dot-files](https://github.com/brentlintner/dot-files) and [vim-settings](https://github.com/brentlintner/vim-settings), primarily using gnome-shell as the DE.

-I highly suggest you use this only as a reference point for installing each project on your own or in its proper way.
+It's probably best to take this as a reference point and/or install each project in a less manual way (ex: via package manager).

+## Supported OSes

+* Ubuntu
+* Debian
+* Arch
+* Fedora
+* openSUSE (need to install [gnome-extension-user-theme](https://extensions.gnome.org/extension/19/user-themes) manually)
+* CentOS
+* macOS (just the fonts)

+## Requirements

+* glib based DE such as gnome-shell or Unity (limited support on DEs like XFCE, etc)
+* Xorg (gnome-shell extensions + Wayland not 100%)

 ## Install
 ```sh